matplotlib/governance/governance.md

 When considering potential Members, the Council will look at candidates with a comprehensive view of their contributions.
-This will include but is not limited to code, code review, infrastructure work, mailing list and chat participation, community help/building, education and outreach, grant writing, and design work..
-We are deliberately not setting arbitrary quantitative metrics (like “100 commits in this repo”) to avoid encouraging behavior that plays to the metrics rather than the project’s overall well-being.
+This will include but is not limited to code, code review, infrastructure work, mailing list and chat participation, community building, user and developer support, education and outreach, grant writing, and design work.
+We are deliberately not setting quantitative metrics (like “100 commits in this repo”) to avoid encouraging behavior that plays to the metrics rather than the project’s overall well-being.
 We want to encourage a diverse array of backgrounds, viewpoints and talents in our team, which is why we explicitly do not define code as the sole metric on which council membership will be evaluated.